*Don't need all the details? Click here to see four easy steps to help prevent hearing loss.

 Above all, be patient.
 It can be frustrating for both sides when communication is difficult.
 Approaching the issue with compassion can help to keep the spirit of cooperation alive.

 At Cloud Cover Music, we don't make protective devices that can protect your ears.
 We don't make hearing aids.
-Instead, we make it possible for businesses to play the music you want to hear in their offices, salons, restaurants, and other communal spaces.
+Instead, we make it possible for businesses to play the in-store music you want to hear in their offices, salons, restaurants, and other communal spaces.

 We want you to be able to hear the music we play, and we want to ensure that artists can hear themselves, so they will keep making the music you want to hear.